Murvaul, Texas

-Murvaul is a rural unincorporated community in south-central Panola County, Texas, United States, on Farm Road 10 and Murvaul Creek, 8 miles south of Carthage.
+Murvaul is a rural unincorporated community in south-central Panola County, Texas, United States, on Farm to Market Road 10 and Murvaul Creek, eight miles south of Carthage.

-The area was settled by Europeans in the early 1860s.
+The area was settled by European-Americans in the early 1860s.
 A post office operated there from 1874 to 1880 and from 1899 to 1918.
 In 1882, the reported population was 200.
 Circa 1900, the community served as a stop on the Texas and Gulf Railroad.

 By the early 1990s, only a few scattered dwellings remained.

 It is the birthplace of Tex Ritter.